Lissy93/dashy/README.md

 I would love for Dashy to be available and comfortable to use for all, including non-native English speakers.
 If you speak another language, and have a few minutes to sapir, you're help with translating it would be very much appreciated.
 There's not too much text to translate, and it's all located in [a single JSON file](https://github.com/Lissy93/dashy/tree/master/src/assets/locales), and you don't have to translate it all, as any missing items will just fallback to English.
 For more info, see the [Development Guides Docs](https://github.com/Lissy93/dashy/blob/master/docs/development-guides.md#adding-translations), and feel free to reach out if you need any support.

----

-## Sections & Items 🗃️

-Dashy is made up of a series of sections, each containing a series of items.

-Section Features
-- **Basics**: Each section must have a `name` and an array of `items`.
-Sections can also have an icon e.g. `icon: :rocket:`.
-This works the same way as item icons, so you can use Font Awesome, static images, emojis, etc.
-- **Collapsing**: A section an be collapsed by clicking on it's name, useful for particularly long or less frequently used sections.
-Collapse state is remembered for next time you load the page, and you can also set `displayData.collapsed: true` on a given section.
-- **Size**: You can change the size of a given section, by for example setting `displayData.cols: 2` to make a given section span 2 columns/ be double the width.
-Similarly `displayData.rows` can be used to set the height of a section by making is span more than rows.
-By default each of these properties are set to `1`
-- **Grid Settings**: Within a given section, you can change how many items are displayed on each row or column, with `displayData.itemCountX` for horizontal count, and `displayData.itemCountY` for vertical count.
-- **Colors**: You can give a custom color to a certain section with `displayData.color`, or pass other styles with `displayData.customStyles`
-- **Layout**: From the UI, you can also choose a layout, either `grid`, `horizontal` or `vertical`, as well as set the size for items, either `small`, `medium` or `large`, and of course set a theme using the dropdown.
-- For full list of section display options, see [`section.displayData` docs](https://github.com/Lissy93/dashy/blob/master/docs/configuring.md#sectiondisplaydata-optional).

-Item Features
-- **Basics**:  Items can have a `title`, `description`, `URL` and `icon`.
-- **Key Binding**: You can assign frequently used items a hotkey/ shortcut as a number, to quickly launch that app.
-E.g. if `hotkey: 6`, then pressing the number 6 will launch that application.
-- **Opening Method**: Setting the `target` attribute will define how an item should be opened by default (either `newtab`, `sametab`, `modal` or `workspace`), or you can right-click on any item to see all options.
-- **Status Checking**: Setting `statusCheck: true` will show a small traffic light next to that item, indicating weather the service is currently up/ online.
-You can also use a custom URL for status checks, with `statusCheckUrl` or pass some custom headers with `statusCheckHeaders`.
-- **Color**: To change the text color of an item, use `color`, and `backgroundColor` for background.
-- For full list of all item options, see [`section.item` docs](https://github.com/Lissy93/dashy/blob/master/docs/configuring.md#sectionitem)

 **[⬆️ Back to Top](#dashy)**

 ---